Exploring Population Landscapes: 3D Maps of Egypt and Germany

 Tools used: R, Adobe IllustratorThe initial spark for this project came about from my love of visualization, especially maps, which led me to discover Rayshader 3D maps.
 Their ability to distinctly showcase population distribution immediately caught my attention.
 Determined to delve into this technique, I aimed to create 3D visualizations that would straightforwardly present population densities within Egypt and Germany, both of which are important to me on a personal level.

-The result was a set of interactive 3D maps that invite exploration and offer a novel way to appreciate population distribution in these two countries (an interactive version with three.js and React coming soon! đ).
-The project was really fun.
-I learned to use geospatial data and work with raster format.
-First, weâll take a detailed look at the Egyptian landscape, revealing the historical interplay of its people with the environment through my 3D rendering.
-Following that, Iâll share an insiderâs view of the coding journey that transformed raw numbers into the peaks and valleys.
-Finally, weâll voyage to Germany, applying the same methods to illustrate how population is spread across urban centers and rural landscapes.
+The result was a set of high-resolution 3D maps that invite exploration and offer a novel way to visually appreciate population distribution in these two countries.
+The project was highly rewarding, and I learned a lot using geospatial data and working with raster formats.
+First, we’ll take a detailed look at the Egyptian landscape, revealing the historical interplay of its people with the environment through my 3D rendering.
+Following that, I’ll share an insider’s view of the coding journey that transformed raw numbers into the peaks and valleys.
+Finally, we’ll voyage to Germany, applying the same methods to illustrate how population is sparsely spread or densely concentrated across both rural and urban landscapes.

 Nile Reigns King

-As the capital city and the largest city in Egypt, Cairoâs dense population is distinctly represented by a tall and concentrated spike in the map.
+As the capital city and the largest city in Egypt, Cairo’s dense population is distinctly represented by a tall and concentrated spike in the map.
 The Nile Delta region, especially areas around cities like Alexandria and Port Said, show significant population density.
-The visualization distinctly highlights the historic concentration of the Egypt state along the Nile River, a lifeline for the nation, with most of its population residing along its banks.
+The visualization distinctly highlights the historic concentration of the Egyptian state along the Nile River, a lifeline for the nation, with most of its population residing along its banks.

 Other notable spikes are observed in coastal areas like Marsa Matruh and Hurghada, which are popular cities and tourist destinations.
 Locations such as Siwa Oasis and Kharga Oasis, although smaller, are distinct and historical; a fun fact about Siwa is that Alexander the Great was crowned Pharaoh of Egypt there in the Temple of the Oracle.
 These oases have historically been vital habitats in the desert landscape.
-The final map uses a muted beige color as the base, reminiscent of Egyptâs vast desert landscapes, as well as the Riqâah script to reflect the most commonly used script in everyday Egyptian life.
+The final map uses a muted beige color as the base, reminiscent of Egypt’s vast desert landscapes, as well as the Riq’ah script to reflect the most commonly used script in everyday Egyptian life.

 Behind the Scenes

 Initiating the project, I began by loading essential R libraries along with the Kontur Population 2022 dataset.
-This dataset estimates the worldwide population in 400m hexagonal geometries using a combination of âGHSL, Facebook, Microsoft Buildings, Copernicus Global Land Service Land Cover, Land Information New Zealand, and OpenStreetMap data.
+This dataset estimates the worldwide population in 400m hexagonal geometries using a combination of GHSL, Facebook, Microsoft Buildings, Copernicus Global Land Service Land Cover, Land Information New Zealand, and OpenStreetMap data.

 A significant aspect of this process was the introduction of the stars package.
 This was my first time using it, and it proved instrumental for its capability to handle both raster and vector datacubes effectively.
 The package facilitated the transformation of geospatial data, specifically in .gpkg format (imported using the sf package), into a raster format.
 This conversion was a crucial step, forming the backbone of the subsequent 3D rendering.